ottotsuma/Melvor-Classes-Species/README.md

 ## Summoning

-The Classes skill has its own tablet.
+The Profile skill has its own tablet.
 The Shout!
 The Shout is both a combat and skill tablet.

 ![Shout Tablet](images/shout-tablet.png)